Harshavardhanchary/Bash-scripting-projects/README.md

 This script lists the aws resources.
 Example:

 ````bash
   ./aws-resources-list.sh us-east-1 ec2
 ````
- In this example the above command list the ec2 instace in the specified region.
+The above command lists the ec2 instace in the specified region.
 Note that you have AWS-CLI istalled and configured in the machine you execute this script.

 2. k8s.sh